 The person who posted this article I referred to mentioned “loopholes” several times in both his original post as well as in the debate that ensued.
 “Loophole” is a legal term used to describe a way to legally get around the restrictions of a particular law.

 A person with a legal perspective operates on the assumption that, if it isn’t specifically permitted, it’s forbidden.
 A person with a freedom perspective operates on the assumption that, if it isn’t specifically forbidden, it is permitted.
-This is the perspective from which I have approached this question of alcohol.
+This latter position is the perspective from which I have approached this question of alcohol.
 This is what the NT calls “our freedom in Christ.”

 Building a Fence Around the Torah